raquelpantojo/Image_OpenCV/README.md

 # Image_OpenCV
-hat can be used in processing videos using Opencv and python.
+Codes that can be used in processing videos using Opencv and python.